Kyra Nijinsky: Portrait of a Dancer

 Her mother, Romola de Pulszky, was a Hungarian socialite and celebrated actress.
 The couple met in South America when the artist’s company Ballet Russes was on tour there.
-The story was simple – he was a dancer, she loved the ballet – they fell in love at first sight and, in 1913, they were soon married.
+The story was simple – he was a dancer, she loved ballet – they fell in love at first sight and, in 1913, they soon got married.
 Romola became pregnant right away.
 Unusually her newly wedded husband started to have symptoms of ‘couvade syndrome’.
 This is a psychosomatic condition also called “sympathetic pregnancy” which causes a partner to experience symptoms of pregnancy.
 This led to him missing performances and unfortunately, in the end, he was fired!

 Kyra, who was obsessed with her father decided to be a dancer just like him.
-It was said that she looked exactly like him, especially his high cheekbones and muscular physique.
+It was said that she looked exactly like him, especially with his high cheekbones and muscular physique.
 She even wore practice clothes exactly like a man!
 The relationship between father and daughter was also strong emotionally.
 As Romola once wrote:

-“It seemed almost as though they had been one person split apart, and constantly wishing to be reunited.”
+It seemed almost as though they had been one person split apart, and constantly wishing to be reunited.

-“She is a dancer who understands, whether instinctively or otherwise, how to use dancing in order to express her emotions.”
+She is a dancer who understands, whether instinctively or otherwise, how to use dancing in order to express her emotions.

-The artist was always independent, intelligent, strong although many considered her strange and crazy.
+The artist was always independent, intelligent, and strong although many considered her strange and crazy.
 When she was 17 years old she lived alone in Berlin.
 In London, she impersonated her father in one of her most important plays – Le Spectre de la rose.
 Additionally, Kyra danced for Ballet Rambert and created the central role in Frederick Ashton’s Mephisto Valse.

 In 1936 in Budapest, she married Ukrainian conductor Igor Markevitch (who had previously lived in a homosexual relationship with choreographer Sergei Diaghilev).
 The couple had one son, Vaslav Nijinsky-Markevitch.
 Unfortunately, the marriage didn’t stand the test of time.
 After the divorce, Igor raised their son alone and Kyra moved to Rome where she earned a living as a saleslady on the Via Condotti.
-After 1958 she lived in San Francisco and devoted herself to poetry, painting and led a solitary life.
+After 1958 she lived in San Francisco and devoted herself to poetry, and painting, and led a solitary life.
 In 1981, a movie was made about her called She Dances Alone, directed by Robert Dornhelmin.

-Sir Oswald Birley (1880–1952) painted the 21 year old Kyra in 1935, when her career had already started.
-The artist was considered one of the greatest portraitists of his day and many important members of society commissioned a painting from him One of these was Winston Churchill who, by the way, was also a painter!
-Check the art of the Prime Minister here).
-Birley not only showed the external appearance of his models, but also their emotions, characters and professions.
+Sir Oswald Birley (1880–1952) painted the 21-year-old Kyra in 1935 when her career had already started.
+The artist was considered one of the greatest portraitists of his day and many important members of society commissioned a painting from him.
+One of these was Winston Churchill who, by the way, was also a painter!
+(Check the art of the Prime Minister here).
+Birley not only showed the external appearance of his models but also their emotions, characters, and professions.

 In his portrait of her, Kyra is depicted in one of her colorful costumes from Streamline at the Palace Theatre.
-At the first glance we can see the strong woman, challenging life with a bold look.
+At the first glance, we can see a strong woman, challenging life with a bold look.
 Eccentric, cut like a man, brave, she was ready to conquer the dance world… Unfortunately, she never freed herself from the fame of her father and to this day her reputation remains lost in the shadow of her father’s glory…

 You can see Kyra dancing here: